AdobeDocs/workfront.en/help/quicksilver/workfront-basics/the-new-workfront-experience/simplified-left-navigation.md

  </tbody>
 </table>

-To learn how to use the left panel in the Resourcing area, see [Use the new left navigation panel](#examples).
+To learn how to use the left panel in the Resourcing area, see [Use the new left navigation panel](#use-the-new-left-navigation-panel).

-### Default sections in the Projects area
+### Default sections in the Projects area {#default-sections-in-the-projects-area}

 The following sections display in the left panel for the **Projects** area: